Smithfield, Dublin: Horse fair

 The area is known for the historical horse market which is held on the first Sunday of March and September.

 The Horse Fair used to take place every month.
-A Bye-law passed on 14 January 2013 reduced it to twice a year and this also established some new rules and regulations.
+A bye-law passed on 14 January 2013 reduced it to twice a year and this also established some new rules and regulations.
 The main causes for the change were some violent incidents and objections of nearby residents who are uncomfortable with its atmosphere, noise, perceptions of animal abuse and neglect.
 The Smithfield Horse Fair continues to draw heavy and sustained criticism from a wide range of sources, including the Garda Síochána and the Dublin Society for Prevention of Cruelty to Animals (DSPCA), legal difficulties in closing down and/or moving away the market, coupled with its centuries-old heritage, have left the city council and the horse fair defenders locked in an ongoing battle without any clear resolution ahead.

 Features

 The old Jameson Distillery Chimney tower, and its observation deck, reopened to the public in 2018 after a prolonged closure, however, it has to be accessed via 244 steps rather than the lift as before.

-The Light House Cinema was resurrected in May 2008 in Smithfield Square, after it had been forced to close its doors on Abbey Street on 27 September 1996.
+The Light House Cinema was resurrected in May 2008 in Smithfield Square, after it had closed its doors on Abbey Street on 27 September 1996.

+The Cobblestone Pub has provided a home for Irish Traditional musicians for over thirty years and hosts Irish Traditional music sessions every day of the week.
+Some of the country's best musicians play here and many well-known Irish musicians have gotten their start playing at the Cobblestone such as John Francis Flynn, Lankum, and Ispíní na hEireann.

-Smithfield is home to the Metropolitan Children's Court, where defendants under the age of 18 are usually dealt with.
+Smithfield is home to the Dublin District Children Court, where defendants under the age of 18 are usually dealt with.

 Developments

 Smithfield may include the satellite, and developing, Museum district to the west, and the Four Courts district to the east.
-These districts are largely residential and combined with the area around Smithfield square they comprise the main Liffey river frontage of Dublin 7.
+These districts are largely residential and combined with the area around Smithfield Square they comprise the main Liffey river frontage of Dublin 7.

 Recent commercial, residential and cultural developments led to the area becoming newly fashionable in the first decade of the 21st century.
 However, most notably in the period 2008 to 2010, stagnation set in as developments stalled and the Irish economy/property market nose-dived once the post-Celtic Tiger economic recession struck.
 The significant issues of variable apartment occupancy rates, coupled with closed retail spaces and a number of unfinished and unoccupied commercial units at Smithfield Market have created a highly visible reminder of the economic and community challenges still to be addressed in this historic part of Dublin.